Hexalith/Hexalith.MyNewModule/CONTRIBUTING.md

-# Contributing to Hexalith.MyToDo
+# Contributing to Hexalith.MyNewModule

-Thank you for considering contributing to Hexalith.MyToDo!
+Thank you for considering contributing to Hexalith.MyNewModule!
 This document provides guidelines and instructions for contributing.

 ## Table of Contents